-Opened in 2009, Livvi’s Place Five Dock was a ground-breaking playground for Australia, and it’s as popular today as it was when it first opened.
+Opened in 2009 and then updated in 2016, Livvi’s Place Five Dock was a ground-breaking playground for Australia, and it’s as popular today as it was when it first opened.

 If you have a child with special needs, you will feel at home in this playground and in very good company.
 As will your typically developing kids too.